 Even more frightening is a situation I discussed with Christine Colby, an editor at Penthouse Magazine and founding member of Brooklyn’s Morbid Anatomy Museum.
 That is, one could imagine a very conservative state or agency calling into question the mental stability of trans people in the first place, thereby nullifying their right to make their own death-related decisions.
 Colby is presently working on a long article about transgender deaths and funerals, due out early next year with Death Salon.

 “We advise people to make living wills,” Katherine Cummings, of Australia’s Gender Centre, explained to me, when I asked about the status of this issue in Australia.
 The problem, she said, is “I don’t know if their wishes will be observed, it is a matter of courtesy rather than law.”

 Meaning, how a corpse’s gender is assigned is often up to the funeral home or the coroner.
 A progressive agent might understand and respect the wishes of the trans individual, a conservative or reactionary one may not.
-But as one interesting story on the Gender Centre’s website illustrates, even if all parties are amicable, confusion and heartache can still be the result.
+But as one interesting story on the Gender Centre’s website illustrates (link no longer available), even if all parties are amicable, confusion and heartache can still be the result.

 “My father was a transgendered (male-to-female) person,” Margaret Cunningham wrote in the 2004 article, originally published in Polare Magazine.
 “My father had made attempts to have a sex change in the mid 1960s… On seeking psychiatric assistance at the time, my father was informed by the psychiatrist ‘You are a man with three daughters…Go home, and don’t be so silly.’… Fast forward to the late 1980s, early 1990s.
 My father pursues his dream.
 He commences the path to gender reassignment.
 Immediately prior to his first formal steps to gender reassignment he had been assessed by a geriatrician as ‘developing dementia.’”